-If you click on “Banglore” it will filter the data related to Banglore.
+If you click on “Banglore”, it will filter the data related to Banglore.

 Things to Remember About Excel Database Template

-- Do not leave any blank line in between the data line because, if you leave a line blank and start input from the other line it will not consider that line into your database.
+- Do not leave any blank line in between the data line because if you leave a line blank and start input from the other line, it will not consider that line into your database.

-- When you are giving a name to the database always use a unique name because the system will not allow duplication.
+- When you are giving a name to the database, always use a unique name because the system will not allow duplication.

 This is a guide to Excel Database Template.
-Here we discuss how to create an Excel Database Template along with practical examples and downloadable excel template.
+Here we discuss how to create an Excel Database Template along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –